Raffaella Carrà: 2000s: between Spain and Italy

 On 19 December 2004 she co-hosted with Ramón García and Loles León the nine-hours telethon Contigo on TVE.
-On 24 October 2005, she was invited to Diego Maradona's program La Noche del 10 together with Robbie Williams.
+On 24 October 2005, she was invited to Diego Maradona's programme La Noche del 10 together with Robbie Williams.
 In the spring of 2006, Carrà hosted on Rai Amore, a replica of TVE's Contigo.
 It was dedicated to long-distance adoptions and it achieved nearly 150,000 adoptions.

 Also in 2006, the actor Fabio Canino, assisted by Roberto Mancinelli, dedicated her a book named Raffabook.
 Più che un libro uno show del sabato sera.
 Around the same time, Tiziano Ferro published in the album Nessuno è solo the song E Raffaella è mia, dedicated to Carrà, who participated in the videoclip of the song, while the Spanish singer Roser recorded the album Raffaella, a tribute with Carrà's greatest hits sung in Spanish.
 In December 2006 she appeared at the gala for TVE's 50th Anniversary.

 On 30 November 2007 Raffica was released, two CDs and a DVD which collated all the theme songs sung and danced by Raffaella throughout her career.

-In 2008 TVE called her for three programs related to the Eurovision Song Contest.
+In 2008 TVE called her for three programmes related to the Eurovision Song Contest.
 The first was the selection process aired on 8 March Salvemos Eurovisión.
 She also presented two special galas related to this festival.

 Shortly after, Carrà returned to Rai 1 to present a new edition of Carràmba!
 Che fortuna that was rewarded by the auditel, with an average of 5,000,000 daily viewers and a maximum of 6,000,000.

 Subsequently, Carrà returned to Spain to host an episode of the Spanish version of Saturday Night Live on Cuatro in April 2009.